swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 Out[6]: set(['apple', 'peach'])
 ```

 You can check out more info using the help docs.
-We won't be returning to
-sets, but it's good for you to know they exist.
+The important thing here isn't that sets exist or what exactly they can do, but the main concept: different types of data can do different things easily.
+Choosing your data types well will both make your code clearer and simpler to write.

 ## Conditionals